 Use transfer maps to bake the high poly texture/surface detail to the low poly – diffuse map and normal map

 Export the lowest level, this is your final mesh.
-If desired, export your highest level and bake normal maps in xnormal for higher quality.
-Import low and high poly meshes, load one texture onto highpoly and use ‘Bake Base Texture’, repeat for other texture
+If desired, export your highest level and bake normal maps in xnormal create higher quality.
+Import low and high poly meshes, load one texture on to high poly and use ‘Bake Base Texture’, repeat for other texture

-Blend between the two textures; mari, zbrush, 3dcoat, etc will all do, bring in both textures as a layer and erase unneeded areas before repairing any needed areas with clone brush.
+Blend between the two textures; Mari, Zbrush, 3dcoat, etc will all do, bring in both textures as a layer and erase unneeded areas before repairing any needed areas with a clone brush.
 Export your final diffuse, and you’re done.

 Check This Zbrush Time-Lapse of Shane Glines Design to 3D Model by Shane Olson.
 In this tutorial, you can learn about the modeling of Female Character with the use of Zbrush software.